Conference Venue:

 S12B.
 Development and Imaging Applications of Hyperspectral, High-Sensitivity Detectors

 S12C.
-Advances and Applications in Polarimetric and Multidimensional Detection
+Advances and Applications in Multidimensional Detection

 S12E.
 Miniaturization, Low Power Consumption, and Self-Powered Designs for Sensing Systems